RoMar19/Building_in_green/README.md

 ## Testing

+**W3C's HTLM Validator** were used to validate the websites HTML code.

+**W3C's CSS Validator** were used to validate the websites CSS code.

+**Responsinator** used to check responsiveness.

 Pages work as expected in a responsive manner.
+All select options, forms and buttons tested.
-Only afunction to clear the selected categories in the dropdowns are yet to be implemented.
-Even if the user clear the filters and are beeing displayed with all projects the previously selected options in the dropdown remains unchanged.
-The selected options are currently being stored locally with JavaScript code, thus more JavaScript to clear the dropdowns must be implemented.
+Only a function to clear the selected categories in the dropdown is yet to be implemented.
+When the user clear the filters and are beeing displayed with all options the previously selected options in the dropdown remains unchanged.
+Clear the dropdowns fintcion must be implemented in future.

 ## Credits

+**Content**
+All of the text content on the website was written by me.

 **Media**
-Images used in the webpage was collected from unsplash.com
+Images used in the webpage were collected from unsplash.com.
+Data on MongoDB non-real.

 ## Acknowledgements

+Thank you goes to all Code Institute Team od Tutors and my Mentor for his support, patience and guidance throughout this project.

+## Disclaimer
+The content of this website is for educational purposes only.